We look at the early baby immunisations and vaccinations schedule. Here’s what you need to know and why it matters.

 Risks and myths about baby immunisations

 Some parents decide not to vaccinate their babies because of concerns about the potential side effects they might cause.
-Yet it’s important to balance the benefits of having a vaccine against the chances of harm.
+Understandably, they want to balance the benefits of having a vaccine against the chances of harm.

 While every medicine has side effects, vaccines are among the safest of medicines.
-The majority of side effects that vaccinations cause are mild and don’t last long (NHS, 2016b).
+The majority of side effects that vaccinations cause are mild and don’t last long (NHS, 2019c).

 Common side effects of vaccinations in babies include redness or swelling around the injection site, and a slight temperature that normally disappears within a couple of days.
-Extremely rare side effects (less than one in a million) include anaphylactic reaction, which needs to be treated promptly to reduce its dangerous symptoms (NHS, 2016b).
+Extremely rare side effects (less than one in a million) include anaphylactic reaction, which needs to be treated promptly (NHS, 2019c).
+This is why vaccinations are given in GP surgeries.

 You might be worried about links between vaccinations and other health conditions.
 Be aware that lots of anti-vaccine stories are spread online and they're not based on scientific evidence.
-For example, you might have read about a link between the MMR vaccination and autism but a lot of good-quality research has found no evidence that any link exists (NHS, 2014; Taylor et al, 2014; Hviid et al, 2019; NHS, 2019b).
+For example, you might have read about a link between the MMR vaccination and autism but a lot of good-quality research has found no evidence that any link exists (Taylor et al, 2014; Hviid et al, 2019; NHS, 2020).

 If you have any concerns, do have a chat with your GP or health visitor to make sure you're making your decision based on reliable information.